Police investigating racist messages posted on University of Auckland Reddit page

 Further messages included racist comments targeting Asian students and discussion of a "killout".

-"Our base is at the O'roke [sic] and we are growing stronger everyday," the user posted.
+"Our base is at the O'roke [sic] and we are growing stronger every day," the user posted.

 A police spokeswoman confirmed officers were aware of the posts, and were making inquiries.

-"There has been a police presence at the University, this has been routine reassurance patrolling," she said.
+"There has been a police presence at the university, this has been routine reassurance patrolling," she said.

-The posts come just weeks after the University took action over a number of formal complaints, regarding white supremacist graffiti, neo-Nazis and racist behaviour.

-A petition was created on Change.org demanding the University of Auckland take action against racism on its campus.
+A post on the University of Auckland Students' Association Facebook page called the posts "deeply concerning' and encouraged students to contact police or security if they felt unsafe.

+"We have asked the university for more information about what is happening here and what support is being given to our Asian and international students in our Halls of Residence at this time."

-Over 400 people signed the online petition which asked the university to lead by example and enforce a no-tolerance policy against discrimination.
+The posts come around a month after the creation of a petition on Change.org demanding the University of Auckland enforce a no-tolerance policy against discrimination.

+"In light of the recent Christchurch terror attacks, we students of the University of Auckland demand that the university take a more active role in addressing racism on campus," the petition read.

+Shortly after its creation, the university told the Herald it was unaware of any white supremacist movements on campus, and believed some of the incidents being reported in the media were "historic".

-A University of Auckland spokeswoman confirmed they received a number of formal complaints about a the behaviour of a student.
+The spokeswoman did, however, confirm the university had received a number of formal complaints about the behaviour of a student.

-In a statement sent to the Herald, the University of Auckland said there was no place for harassment at their institution.
+In a statement sent to the Herald, the University of Auckland said there was no place for harassment at its institution.

 "While we will not accept harassment or abuse in any form, we have an obligation under natural justice to follow agreed and shared protocol," it said.